galsci/mapsims/docs/installation.rst

 Unfortunately, a "editable" installation is not supported anymore.
 I recommend to run tests from the repository base folder.

+Or if you are testing in a notebook, add the package root to `sys.path`.

 Clone the repository::

     git clone https://github.com/simonsobs/mapsims